Autumn Term 2025

 Homework

-Our approach to homework is one where we believe that homework should complement our learning in school and not be a stressful experience at home.
+Our approach to homework is one where we believe it should complement learning in school and not be a stressful experience at home.
+Parents are key educators in their children’s lives and have a critical influence over their learning.

 For the full version of the spelling lists, please click on the following link: